Krylov Complexity of Supersymmetric SYK Models: Supersymmetric SYK Models

 Because the $U(1)_R$ charge commutes with the Hamiltonian, the Hilbert space can be decomposed as $\mathcal{H} = \bigoplus_{k} \mathcal{H}_k$, where $\mathcal{H}_k$ is the subspace of states with $U(1)_R$ charge $k$.
 In each space $\mathcal{H}_k$, there are BPS and non-BPS supermultiplets.
 BPS states are zero-energy states annihilated by the supercharges $Q$ and $Q^\dagger$ \cite{Chen2024, Chang2024}.
-Non-BPS states are raised or lowered to other $R$-charge sectors by the supercharges.
-BPS states appear with a large degeneracy at $E=0$.
-Non-BPS states exhibit a dense spectrum starting from a non-zero energy.
+Non-BPS states are positive-energy states raised or lowered to other $R$-charge sectors by the supercharges.
+The BPS states are highly degenerate, with a number that grows exponentially with $N$.
+For $q=3$, the number of BPS states is \cite{Kanazawa_2017}

-The spectral density of the $\mathcal{N}=2$ model with $q=3$ is shown in Figure \ref{fig:energy_eigenvalues_histogram_N_2_SUSY_SYK_3}.
-The distribution has a large degeneracy at exactly zero energy, which corresponds to the BPS states.
-The number of BPS states is 162, which comprises roughly 16\% of all states.
-The spectrum also exhibits a large gap between the degenerate BPS states and the non-BPS continuum.
-Figure \ref{fig:level_spacings_dist_N_2_SUSY_SYK_3} shows the distribution of level spacings for the $\mathcal{N}=2$ model.
-The distribution peaks at $s=0$ because of the large ground state degeneracy.
-Outside of this sector, the distribution is peaked at $s>0$, similar to $\mathcal{N}=0$ SYK with $q=4$ interactions.
+For $N \text{ mod } 4 = 1$, there are additional exceptional BPS states not captured by this formula and which do not scale with $N$.
+There are at least two such states for every $N \text{ mod } 4 = 1$, with exact diagonalization revealing six at $N=9$ \cite{Kanazawa_2017}.

+A proper analysis of the symmetry structure of the $\mathcal{N}=2$ model requires going beyond the symmetries of $\mathcal{Q}$ and involves a decomposition of the eigenspaces of $F$.
+Using the fact that $H$, $QQ^\dagger$, $Q^\dagger Q$, and $F$ mutually commute, together with the nilpotency of the supercharges, each fermion number sector $\mathcal{H}_f$ decomposes as \cite{Kanazawa_2017}